ConacBreslin/Face-your-fears/README.md

 Bugs identified - during development and testing the bugs identified and corrected are listed here []().
 ### Validation
 - HTML and CSS.The quiz’s html validation was tested by direct input into [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
 The quiz’s css was tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/).
 The errors identified and fixes are documented [here](assets/images/TOBEADDED).
+The javaScript on each of teh thre .js files was checked by idrect input into [jshint](https://jshint.com/).
+The errors identified and fixes are documented [here](assets/images/TOBEADDED).
 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/TOBEADDED).
 - Manual Testing.
 Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeedinging.
 The quiz was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.